scarv/lwise/README.md

 - Note that since the RISC-V tool-chain is [patch](https://savannah.gnu.org/projects/patch)-based, making changes to it is somewhat tricky.
 The idea, for each component, (i.e., `pk` and `spike`) referred to as `${COMPONENT}` is as follows:

+  - perform a fresh clone of the component repository,
+  - apply the existing patch to the cloned component repository,
+  - implement the change in the cloned component repository,
+  - stage the change via `git add`, but do *not* commit it, in the cloned component repository,
+  - execute `${REPO_HOME}/src/toolchain/${COMPONENT}-update.sh` to produce an updated patch,
+  - optionally commit and push the updated patch.

+### Hardware-specific

+  making changes to it is somewhat tricky.
+The idea, for each component, (i.e., `pk` and `spike`) referred to as `${COMPONENT}` is as follows: